Westworld (TV series): Filming

 Early on it was decided that the series would be shot on 35mm film with assistance from HD taps.
 For a softer look, the filmmakers used Arri Zeiss master prime lenses with their coatings removed.
 The series was primarily shot on Kodak motion-picture film, which was processed by FotoKem in Burbank and scanned by Encore Hollywood to create digital intermediates of all takes suitable for use as dailies.
 The final cut was delivered to HBO in 2K JPEG digital format for broadcast and to Warner Bros.
 Television as a cut negative for archival purposes.

-Since much of the series is seen from the hosts' point of view, Steadicams were used to film the entire first season, except for a couple of scenes in the last episode, where a handheld camera was used as a metaphor for those hosts who broke free from their programming and acted of their own free will.
+Since much of the series is seen from the hosts' point of view, Steadicams were used to film the entire first season, with exception of some scenes in the last episode, where a handheld camera was used as a metaphor for those hosts who broke free from their programming and acted of their own free will.
 Filming for the series' pilot episode took place during a 22-day period in August 2014 in and around Los Angeles, and in Moab, Utah.

 The series was partly shot in Castle Valley, east of Moab, Utah, where John Ford had made four Westerns.

 Filming locations in California included various soundstages, backlots at both Universal Studios and Warner Bros., the Paramount Ranch in Agoura, the Melody Ranch in Santa Clarita, Big Sky Ranch, the Skirball Cultural Center and the Los Angeles Convention Center in Los Angeles, and the Pacific Design Center in West Hollywood.
 The Melody Ranch set used for the town of Sweetwater had been used previously for many Western films, including Django Unchained and The Magnificent Seven, as well as the HBO series Deadwood, but production designer Zack Grobler significantly upgraded the set for Westworld, in order to portray an idealized version of the American frontier.
 Green screens were placed around the California sets to block modern objects like parking lots, so that the California shots could be later merged digitally with exterior shots from Utah.
 For scenes showing the arrival of guests, the filmmakers were able to arrange with the Fillmore and Western Railway for the use of a small train originally built for the 2013 film The Lone Ranger.
 F&W also provided a few hundred feet of track on which to place the train.
 A pusher vehicle propelled the train into the Sweetwater set.
 The scenes in the underground laboratory levels of Westworld's operations center were filmed on a soundstage at Melody Ranch.
 The lab set used glass walls extensively, which meant the crew had to be vigilant to avoid walking through glass on the rather dark set, and they had to keep identifying and suppressing unwanted reflections.
 Hawthorne Plaza was used for filming the "cold storage" level where decommissioned hosts are kept.